user21121997/c-snmp-agent-x/Readme.md

 # Setting up a Custom SNMP Agent with Custom Enterprise OIDs

-This project  contains custom SNMP Agent Implemented in C/C++ to monitor a Linux Server using Simple Networking Managment Protocol.
+This project  contains custom SNMP Agent Implemented in C/C++ and Javascript to monitor a Linux Server using Simple Networking Managment Protocol.
 Project is an initial step towards learning and understanding SNMP.
 I have verified
 ## Work  Breakdown
 Using Divide and Conquer approach,  I have divided the problem in the following sub tasks: